Salem Center (Oregon): Mall development history

 Construction began on the new shopping center in 1978.
-Salem Center then opened in 1979, and was remodeled in 1988 and again in 1995.
+Salem Center then opened in 1979, the same time Lipman's would be acquired by Seattle-based Frederick & Nelson.
+Salem Center was remodeled in 1988 and again in 1995.
 Until approximately 2004 the mall was known as Salem Centre.
 The Kohl's location was previously a Mervyns store until 2007, while Macy's location is a converted Meier & Frank with the name change in 2006.
 The mall launched a service in January 2008 that allowed people to search all products offered by the mall's stores, claiming to be the first mall in Oregon to have such a service.
 In 2009, the center started an annual tradition of having a Lego menorah built and lighted to celebrate Hanukkah.

+In 1986, Frederick & Nelson closed the Salem Center store along with the former Lipman's in Downtown Portland.

 On January 31, 2018, it was announced that Nordstrom would be closing in April 2018.

-On June 4, 2020, JCPenney announced that this location would also be closing on October 18, 2020 as part of a plan to close 154 stores nationwide which left Kohl's and Macy's as the only anchors left.
+On June 4, 2020, JCPenney announced that this location would also be closing on October 18, 2020 as part of a plan to close 154 stores nationwide.
+Rue 21 closed in 2023.

+On March 1, 2024 Salem Center was purchased by OGSC2, LLC, ending a 5 year period of ownership by Rialto Capital Management.

+On August 29, 2024 the adjacent Macy's property was acquired by OGSC Macy's LLC which will be redeveloped and incorporated into the Salem Center regional entertainment district.

+On January 9, 2025, it was announced that Macy's would close by March 2025 as part of a plan to close 66 stores nationwide, leaving Kohl's as the only anchor left.
+Macy's closed on March 23, 2025.